NiesciorMichal/certs-and-knowledge-sources/README.md

   ✔️ **Learn Bash by Building a Boilerplate** - 170 interactive lessons (GitPod)
   ✔️ **Learn Relational Databases by Building a Mario Database** - 165 interactive lessons (GitPod)
-  ✔️ **Celestial Bodies Database** - Project for Certification - Solution and DB dump is available on my GitHub if you need some hints
-  ✔️ **Learn Bash Scripting by Building Five Programs** - 220 interactive lessons (GitPod)
+  ✔️ **Celestial Bodies Database** - Project for Certification - Solution and DB dump is available on my GitHub ✔️ **Learn Bash Scripting by Building Five Programs** - 220 interactive lessons (GitPod)
   ✔️ **Learn SQL by Building a Student Database** - 280 interactive lessons (GitPod)
-  ✔️ **World Cup Database** - Project for Certification - Solution and DB dump is available on my GitHub if you need some hints
+  ✔️ **World Cup Database** - Project for Certification - Solution and DB dump is available on my GitHub
   ✔️ **Learn Advanced Bash by Building a Kitty Ipsum Translator** - 140 interactive lessons (GitPod)
   ✔️ **Learn Bash and SQL by Building a Bike Rental Shop** - 210 interactive lessons (GitPod)
   📈 **Salon Appointment Scheduler** - Project for Certification - under way